 Here are a few examples of how you can use comparison tables in a creative visual way.

-1. Enhancing table design by colors and symbols
+1. Enhancing table design with colors and symbols

 Use icons and colors to compare similarities, differences, and strengths, and weaknesses.